-- 12.1.9 Private schools are encouraged to locate within the Community Core area on Map 05: Land Use Strategy, but may be considered in other locations, subject to Section 7.3 (Institutional Uses) of this Plan. - 12.1.10 When considering the appropriateness of a private school, the Municipality may require the proponent of the redesignation, subdivision and/or development proposal to prepare and submit the following: - a) A Comprehensive Development Plan; - b) An analysis of any potential impact on adjacent land uses including, but not limited to, traffic noise, safety and visual impact; - c) A Traffic Impact Analysis; - An analysis of the availability and adequacy of on-site and off-site private and/or public utilities necessary to support the non-public institutional use; - e) The proposed Operational Plan (i.e. proposed days and hours of operation); - f) A Landscaping and Buffering Plan; and - g) Any other matter the Municipality deems necessary.
+- 12.1.9 Private schools are encouraged to locate within the Community Core area on Map 5: Land Use Strategy, but may be considered in other locations, subject to Section 7.3 (Institutional Uses) of this Plan. - 12.1.10 When considering the appropriateness of a private school, the County may require the proponent of the redesignation, subdivision and/or development proposal to prepare and submit the following: - a) A Comprehensive Development Plan; - b) An analysis of any potential impact on adjacent land uses including, but not limited to, traffic noise, safety and visual impact; - A Traffic Impact Analysis; c) - d) An analysis of the availability and adequacy of on-site and off-site private and/or public utilities necessary to support the non-public institutional use; - The proposed Operational Plan (i.e. proposed days and hours of operation); e) - A Landscaping and Buffering Plan; and f) - Any other matter the County deems necessary. g)